poorsquinky/resume/resume.md

   HIPAA and security compliance
-* Re-engineered product deployment code for speed and modularity, dropping delivery times by multiple orders of magnitude and kicking off the company's first true production CI/CD cycle
+* Re-engineered product deployment code for speed and modularity, dropping delivery times by multiple orders of magnitude and kicking off the company's first true production CI/CD cycles
 * Consulted with product groups on cloud best practices, security and data safety